mhanberg/mhanberg/README.md

 # Mitchell Hanberg 🤗

-I'm a senior software engineer and am building web applications and backend systems in Elixir with a focus on team productivity, collaboration and good design.
+I'm a lead software engineer and am building web applications and backend systems in Elixir with a focus on team productivity, collaboration and good design.

 I am the maintainer/author of a few open source projects: